+In English-speaking fandom there’s a lot of talk of asexual, aromantic, and nonbinary headcanons; but not so much about creators.
 Not only is mangaka Yuhki Kamatani asexual, they’re also openly x-gender (a Japanese nonbinary gender identity).
-In English-speaking anime fandom there’s a lot of talk of asexual, aromantic, and nonbinary headcanons, but not so much about creators.
-People owe it to themselves to check out the work of someone in those groups.
+People owe it to themselves to check out the work of someone in those demographics.

 Kamatani has been professionally creating manga since 2000 at 17 years old.
 Their stories often involve adolescence, identity, and accepting change.
-Only Nabari no Ou and Our Dreams at Dusk: Shimanami Tasogare are currently available in English.
-They came out as asexual and x-gender on Twitter in 2012 (though their Twitter account has since been deleted).
+Only Nabari no Ou and Our Dreams at Dusk: Shimanami Tasogare have been licensed in English.
+Kamatani came out as asexual and x-gender on Twitter in 2012 (though their Twitter account has since been deleted).
 They have also described themself as “sekumai,” a sexual minority.
 In an interview for Anime News Network, they said their opinion on LGBTQ issues can be difficult to put into words.
 Instead, they create manga with LGBTQ issues and representation to bring attention to them.

 - Intro to the Works of Yuhki Kamatani (by yours truly, English)

 - Art as Discovery, Art as Hope: Yuhki Kamatani, x-gender and asexual mangaka (by yours truly for Anime Feminist, English)